associacaosilo/silo.org.br/_posts/2021-06-14-resilience-2021-open-call-en.md

 ## Covid 19

-Após a seleção, a **Silo - Arte e Latitude Rural** disponibilizará um protocolo de segurança sanitária que deverá ser seguido para que as/os participantes possam viajar e permanecer em nossas instalações com segurança, mitigando os riscos de transmissão da Covid 19.
+After selection, Silo - Arte e Latitude Rural will provide a protocol for health safety that must be followed so that participants can travel and stay in our facilities safely, reducing risks of Covid 19 transmission.

-**Realização:** Silo – Arte e Latitude Rural <br>
+**Realizarion:** Silo – Arte e Latitude Rural <br>
-**Apoio:** Instituto Serrapilheira
+**Support:** Instituto Serrapilheira

 **contato@silo.org.br**